ankane/argon2-kdf/README.md

 [Argon2](https://github.com/P-H-C/phc-winner-argon2) key derivation for Ruby

-- No dependencies
-- Works on Linux, Mac, and Windows
+Works on Linux, Mac, and Windows

 For password hashing, use the [argon2](https://github.com/technion/ruby-argon2) gem